 Many factors are within our control but there are some that we can’t influence.
 While we can optimize the way we train, eat and recover, we can’t alter our genetic code.
 Just like in life, we have to focus on what we can change and make the most out of what we have.

 Factors contributing to muscle growth include genetics, gender, age, mechanical stress, muscle damage, metabolic stress, nutrition and recovery.
 Let’s address them one-by-one.

 Genetics and gender both play a significant role in muscle hypertrophy.
 Studies show that DNA has about a 50% impact on the variance in lean body mass and muscle fiber proportion.
 We all know from experience that some people develop certain muscles much easier than others and it’s important to understand that to a significant degree, our strengths and weaknesses are hereditary.

 When it comes to gender, testosterone is the deciding factor for muscle growth.
 Males typically experience more hypertrophy than females due to higher levels of testosterone, particularly during puberty.
 On average, males have about 60% more muscle mass than females.

 Age is also a factor that influences the rate at which we can develop and retain muscle.
 Younger athletes, usually below 30, have an easier time building muscle because of the higher levels of anabolic hormones in their bodies, such as testosterone.
 With age, there is gradual muscle atrophy or loss of muscle mass.
 This happens due to decreased physical activity and subsequent decreases in hormone levels.
-It is important to keep in mind that with targeted nutrition and an appropriate training plan, it is possible to build muscle even in old age.
+It is important to keep in mind that with targeted nutrition and an appropriate workout plan, it is possible to build muscle and strength even in old age.

 The three main body types